 For some businesses, a hybrid fire alarm system offers the best of both worlds.
 These systems combine wired and wireless technology, allowing for a robust core network of hardwired devices in key locations, with wireless units used in areas where cabling would be difficult or disruptive.

 Hybrid systems are ideal for growing businesses, multi-building campuses, or phased refurbishment projects where part of the premises needs to stay operational during upgrades.
+This approach is highly effective for property management firms overseeing diverse portfolios where different buildings require tailored solutions under one management umbrella.

 The truth is, there’s no one-size-fits-all answer.
 The right fire alarm system depends on your building type, layout, occupancy, fire risk level, and operational needs.